husarion/husarion-rplidar-snap/README.md

-# husarion-rplidar-snap
+## husarion-rplidar-snap

-Snap for Orbbec Astra customized for Husarion robots
+Snap for SLAMTEC LIDARs customized for Husarion robots.

 ## Apps